 What happens at the end of the service?

 After our 9am and 11am services we serve refreshments.
-These are usually brought round on trays.
+These are brought round on trays.
 Children have their own drinks and biscuits near the front of church.
 Many people stay and chat; this is a great opportunity to meet others.